 - a.
 Arbitrator Selection.
-In regard to each case reaching Step 3, the parties will attempt to agree on an arbitrator to hear and decide the particular case.
-If the parties are unable to agree on an arbitrator within ten (10) working days of the submission of the written request for arbitration, a sub-regional list of qualified arbitrators will be requested from the Federal Mediation and Conciliation Service (FMCS) within five (5) working days of the parties' failure to mutually agree upon an arbitrator.
-Public Employment Relations Commission (PERC) selection procedures shall be followed.
-As an alternative the parties may, by mutual agreement request a list of nine (9) names from the Public Employment Relations Commission (PERC). - b.
+For a law enforcement disciplinary grievance as defined by RCW 41.58.070, an arbitrator shall be assigned by PERC in accordance with state law.
+For all other grievances, the parties will attempt to agree on an arbitrator to hear and decide the particular case.
+If the parties are unable to agree on an arbitrator within ten (10) working days of the submission of the written request for arbitration, a sub-regional list of qualified arbitrators will be requested from the Federal Mediation and Conciliation Service (FMCS) within five (5) working days of the parties may, by mutual agreement request a list of nine (9) names from the Public Employment Relations Commission (PERC).
+An arbitrator shall be selected by alternating strikes, the first strike to be determined by a flip of a coin. - b.
 Hearing.
-The arbitrator shall hold a hearing and accept pertinent evidence submitted by both parties and shall be empowered to request such data as he/she deems pertinent to the grievance.
+The arbitrator shall hold a hearing and accept pertinent evidence submitted by both parties and shall be empowered to request such data as they deem pertinent to the grievance.
 Each party to the proceedings may call such witnesses as may be necessary.
 Such testimony shall be limited to the matters set forth in the written statement of grievance.
 The arguments of the parties may be supported by oral comment and rebuttal.
 The hearing shall be kept private and shall include only the parties in interest and/or their designated representative(s) and witnesses. - c.
 Authority of the Arbitrator.
 The arbitrator shall be authorized to rule and issue a decision in writing on the issue presented for arbitration; such decision shall be final and binding on both parties.
-The arbitrator shall rule only on the basis of information presented in the hearing before him/her and shall refuse to receive any information after the hearing except when there is mutual agreement, and in the presence of both parties.
+The arbitrator shall rule only on the basis of information presented in the hearing before them and shall refuse to receive any information after the hearing except when there is mutual agreement, and in the presence of both parties.
 The arbitrator shall have no power to render a decision that will add to, subtract from, or alter, change or modify the terms of this Agreement, and the arbitrator's power shall be limited to interpretation and application of the express terms of this Agreement.
 The arbitrator's decision shall be made in writing and, if neither party wishes to submit a post-hearing brief, shall be issued to the parties within thirty (30) days after the arbitration hearing.
 If either or both parties wish to submit post-hearing briefs, said brief(s) may be submitted to the arbitrator on a date agreed upon by the parties or, if they are unable to agree on a date, designated by the arbitrator.
 If the case briefing is submitted, the arbitrator's written decision shall be issued to the parties within thirty (30) calendar days of submission of the briefs.